-Each of the transformers comprised two layers of 12 attention heads, with a hidden dimension of 384, while the feed-forward layers had a dimension 1534.
+Parameters of the CMT are summarized in Table \ref{tab:param}.
+Each of the transformers comprised two layers of 12 attention heads, with a hidden dimension of 384, while the feed-forward layers had a dimension 1,534.
 We applied a dropout rate of 0.1 to each layer.
 In the visual encoder, we used the environmental dropout on the visual features with a rate of 0.4.

 The training procedure was divided into two phases.
-First, Both the CMT and CMS were mutually pre-trained using ground truth paths and cross-modal path masking.
+First, both the CMT and CMS were mutually pre-trained using ground truth paths and cross-modal path masking.
 In the second phase, both networks were fine-tuned following the setup given in Section \ref{sec:method}.
 Unlike previous works, we selected Spice \cite{anderson2016spice} as the CMS scoring metric, and set $\lambda=20$.
 It was shown in \cite{zhao2021evaluation}, that this metric is most consistent with human labelling in the VLN for the task.

 The CMT was trained on a machine equipped with four Tesla V100 with 32 GB of memory, 768 GB RAM and an Intel Xeon 2.10 GHz processor.
 The results were reported after 300 epochs.
 With this setup, it took around 1 day to train the CMT with a batch size of 50 samples and at learning rate of 5$\times$10$^{-4}$.